Aishwaryaganapatdesai/Comparison-of-CNN-Architectures-on-Different-Datasets/README.md

+---

-# Comparison-of-CNN-Architectures-on-Different-Datasets
+# **Comparison-of-CNN-Architectures-on-Different-Datasets**

-This project compares the performance of seven CNN architectures (LeNet-5, AlexNet, GoogLeNet, VGGNet, ResNet, Xception, and SENet) on three image classification datasets (MNIST, FMNIST, CIFAR-10).
+This project compares the performance of seven CNN architectures (LeNet-5, AlexNet, GoogLeNet, VGGNet, ResNet, Xception, and SENet) on three image classification datasets (MNIST, FMNIST, and CIFAR-10).
 It evaluates models based on accuracy, precision, recall, F1-score, and loss curves, helping to choose the best model for specific tasks.

-# **Comparison of CNN Architectures on Different Datasets**

 ## **Project Overview**
 This project compares the performance of various Convolutional Neural Network (CNN) architectures on three popular image classification datasets: MNIST, FMNIST, and CIFAR-10.
 The goal is to evaluate seven CNN architectures: LeNet-5, AlexNet, GoogLeNet, VGGNet, ResNet, Xception, and SENet on these datasets.
 The performance comparison will be based on metrics such as accuracy, precision, recall, F1-score, and loss curves.